ravendb/bootcamp/src/unit3/lesson4/README.md

 As you learned in the [previous lesson](../lesson3/README.md), RavenDB provides a low-level API that you can use to execute not trivial tasks.

-In this lesson, you will learn how to use commands to update a large amount of documents answering a certain criteria.
+In this lesson, you will learn how to use operations to update a large amount of documents answering a certain criteria.

 ## The need to batch operations